Today I’m talking about my favorite vegan sauerkraut recipes and uses – from vegan reubens, to salads, pizza, sandwiches, soup, and so much more.

 Of course, when many people think of sauerkraut, they imagine it topping a grilled veggie dog or sausage.
 This summer I enjoyed apple sage Field Roast sausages hot off the grill with a slice of pickle and slathering of mustard.
 The kraut adds a cool, tart compliment to a salty, savory sausage.

-And of course, it’s wonderful on a vegan reuben.
+Of course, it’s wonderful on a vegan reuben.
 I especially love a good seitan reuben.
-This one is made with Herbivorous Butcher seitan pastrami.
+This one shown above is made with Herbivorous Butcher seitan pastrami.
 I also have a recipe for the world renowned Chicago Diner reuben here.

-Thank you to Gold Mine for the bounty of vegan goodness & to Brian Patton for having me on his show!
+Thank you to Gold Mine for the bounty of vegan goodness!

 Disclaimer: Post includes an Amazon affiliate link.